SiPMsim/SiPMSiM/Readme.txt

+Research works utilizing this code are required to cite at least one of the following references:

+Implementation: B. Mehadji et al., Monte Carlo simulation of SiPMs with GATE, J. Instrum.
+17 (2022) P09025

+Experimental validation: B. Mehadji et al., Monte Carlo simulation of a scintillation crystal read by a SiPM with GATE, Nucl.
+Instrum.
+Meth.
+A 1048 (2023) 167905

+Standalone version: B. Mehadji et al., A standalone Monte Carlo simulation toolkit at the micro-cell level to mimic SiPMs signals, IEEE MIC conf. rec., November 2023

 This is a standalone implementation of a SiPM class originally developed for integration into GATE.
 It is capable of generating realistic analog signals and has been experimentally validated by coupling an MPPC to a LYSO crystal wrapped in Teflon.
 Performance evaluation demonstrated less than a 2% difference in timing when using a high-frequency readout.
 Additionally, energy resolution and saturation measurements showed a relative difference of less than 2%, confirming the accuracy of the model.